image-js/image-js-docs/docs/API reference/Mask/and.md

 ```

 :::info
-Mask calls `and` function.
-To know how the function works more in-depth click on this link(link).
+Mask calls a preexisting `and` function.
+To learn more about how the function works click on this link(link).
 :::

 ### Parameters and default values